liciolentimo/yolomy/README.md

 ```

 # View Project
-The project is hosted on Github Pages <a href="https://licio-yolomy.netlify.app/">Yolomy</a>
+The project is hosted on Netlify <a href="https://licio-yolomy.netlify.app/">Yolomy</a>
 # Authors
 Licio Lentimo